LemmyNet/lemmy-docs/src/en/federation/overview.md

 ### Create a Comment

-When a new Comment is created for a Post, both the Post ID and the parent Comment ID (if it exists) are written to the `in_reply_to` field.
+When a new Comment is created for a Post, both the Post ID and the parent Comment ID (if it exists) are written to the `inReplyTo` field.
 This allows assigning it to the correct Post, and building the Comment tree.
 It is then sent to the Community inbox as `Create/Note`

 The origin instance also scans the Comment for any User mentions, and sends the `Create/Note` to